-^{126.} For instance, calculating 3.8% (representing public SPAC shareholders' pro forma ownership percentage in ListCo) of the lower bound of the lowest of the equity value reference ranges (\$28,640 million) and then dividing the resulting number (\$1,088 million) by the number of shares held by unaffiliated shareholders (80 million) equals \$13.60, apparently representing a conservative estimate of the value per share of the post-merger entity.
-Alternatively, one might divide the same estimated value of ListCo (\$28,640 million) by the total number of shares of ListCo.
+^{126.} For instance, calculating 3.8% (representing public SPAC shareholders' pro forma ownership percentage in ListCo) of the lower bound of the lowest of the equity value reference ranges (\$28,640 million) and then dividing the resulting number (\$1,088 million) by the number of shares to be held by unaffiliated shareholders (80 million) equals \$13.60, apparently representing a conservative estimate of the value per share of the post-merger entity.
+Alternatively, one might divide the same estimated value of ListCo (\$28,640 million) by the total number of shares of ListCo after the merger.